OpenMDAO/OpenMDAO/openmdao/docs/features/recording/case_reader.rst

 for recording cases and what variables they recorded.

-The :code:`list_sources` method provides a list of the names of objects that are the sources of the recorded data in the file.
+The :code:`list_sources` method provides a list of the names of objects that are the recording sources of the recorded data in the file.

 .. automethod:: openmdao.recorders.base_case_reader.BaseCaseReader.list_sources
     :noindex: